Beer Concept Test · Consumer Survey · 803 Respondents

 All-or-Nothing Simulator

 Pin every respondent to one chosen response level per package factor and see how the 54.7% top-2 purchase intent shifts.
-Runs on the published model — or a subgroup-specific refit when you filter to a subgroup.
+Runs on the published model.

 Try it